 - Dean Lombardi, President/General Manager, Los Angeles Kings

-- Craig Mortali, Former five-time Emmy Award-winning producer at ESPN
+- Craig Mortali, Former six-time Emmy Award-winning producer at ESPN

 - Nick Sakiewicz, CEO and Operating Partner, Philadelphia Union (MLS)